 These in tandem make Wrapbook one of the best film insurance agencies.

 While you have to wait to get a quote from Media Services Payroll, it’s absolutely free to demo Wrapbook until you process a payment.

 Set up your production, collect timesheets, onboard your team, and get everything just the way you like it.
 Wrapbook only charges a fraction of a percent when you’re finally ready to cut checks or pay out via direct deposit.

 And unlike Media Services, Wrapbook doesn’t require a payroll bond, so you can pay your crew without having to front your entire budget upfront.

 Wrapbook Is The Best Alternative to Media Services…

 Because it allows indie filmmakers and producers to put more money into their projects’ actual budget.

-Wrapbook isn’t just a great Media Services Payroll alternative – it’s an alternative to boxes on boxes of paperwork and endless phone calls.
+Wrapbook isn’t just a great Media Services Payroll alternative – it’s an excellent alternative to standard payroll system that typically overcharges productions.